 The Advanced Certificate

-This course is the second part of the three-part Professional Diploma of Skin Cancer Surgery.
-The education pathway is Professional Certificate of Skin Cancer Surgery, Advanced Certificate of Skin Cancer Surgery and Professional Diploma of Skin Cancer Surgery.
+This course is the second part of the three-part Professional Diploma of Skin Cancer Medicine.
+The education pathway is Professional Certificate of Skin Cancer Medicine, Advanced Certificate of Skin Cancer Medicine and Professional Diploma of Skin Cancer Medicine.

 Entry Requirements and course requisites

-The course provides advanced training in skin cancer surgery and teaches various techniques allowing GPs to treat more complex cases in the primary care setting.
-The program includes practical surgery sessions.
+The course offers a solid foundation for various surgical techniques and provides an excellent introduction to advanced dermatoscopy.
+This program includes practical surgery sessions.
 Our team of surgical assistants will guide and support you as you practise the various surgical techniques.

 The theory and practical sessions cover: